MicrosoftDocs/bing-docs/bing-docs/bing-web-search/search-responses.md

 ## Places answer

 The [places](../bing-entity-search/reference/response-objects.md#localentityanswer) answer contains a list of local business entity objects that Bing thought were relevant to the query.
-Bing returns this answer only when the query specifies the name of a local business or asks for a type of business (for example, *restaurants near me* or *microsoft store gas near me*).
+Bing returns this answer only when the query specifies the name of a local business or asks for a type of business.
+For example, *microsoft store* and *restaurants near me*.
 Each [place](../bing-entity-search/reference/response-objects.md#entity) in the list identifies a restaurant, hotel, or other local business.

 > [!NOTE]
-> The Places answer supports only US Business locations.
+> The Places answer supports only U.S. business locations.

 > [!NOTE]
 > You, or a third party on your behalf, may not use, retain, store, cache, share, or distribute any data from the Places answer for the purpose of testing, developing, training, distributing or making available any non-Microsoft service or feature.